Four Chaplains: The ship and its sinking

+Undated photograph of the U.S. Army transport ship Dorchester.

 The Dorchester had been a 5,649 ton civilian liner, 368 feet long with a 52-foot beam and a single funnel, originally built in 1926 by Newport News Shipbuilding and Dry Dock Company, for the Merchants and Miners Line, operating ships from Baltimore to Florida, carrying both freight and passengers.
-It was the third of four liners being built for the Line.
+It was the third of four liners built for the Line.

 The ship was converted for military service in World War II as a War Shipping Administration troop transport operated by Atlantic, Gulf & West Indies Steamship Lines (Agwilines) allocated to United States Army requirements.
 The conversion was done in New York by the Atlantic, Gulf, and West Indies (AGWI) SS Company, and included additional lifeboats and liferafts; guns (a 3-inch gun forward, a 4-inch gun aft, and four 20 mm guns); and changes to the large windows in the pilot house so that they would be reduced to slits to afford more protection.

 Designed for 314 civilian passengers and 90 crew, she was able to carry slightly more than 900 military passengers and crew.

 Dorchester left New York on January 23, 1943, en route to Greenland, carrying the four chaplains and approximately 900 others, as part of a convoy of three ships (SG-19 convoy).
 Most of the military personnel were not told the ship's ultimate destination.
 The convoy was escorted by Coast Guard Cutters Tampa, Escanaba, and Comanche.

-Coast Guard Cutter rescues Dorchester survivors.
+History painting of Coast Guard Cutter during the rescue of survivors of the sunken Dorchester.